npflueger/npflueger.github.io/_teaching/385-24spring.md

 * Check back soon for the first problem set.
 It will be due on Wednesday, February 7.

 ### Exams
 There will be one midterm exam and a final exam.
-Further information and sample exams will be posted here.
+Further information will be posted here later.